Issamar Ginzberg

 He has written for The Jerusalem Post, Hamodia, and The English Update.
-He has written several books, including How Marketers Mess With Your, Marketing Secrets that Are Used to Get Your Attention and How To Use Them To Your Advantage.
+He is the author of How Marketers Mess With Your...
+Marketing Secrets That Are Used to Get Your Attention... and How to Use Them to Your Advantage (2010) and Hey Entrepreneur!
+You Need to Read This Book, So Buy It Today!
+(2011).
 Ginzberg wrote the foreword to Everything You Need to Know About Buying Real Estate in Israel by Shia Getter.